wp-plugins/hide-inactive-sites/readme.txt

 == Screenshots ==

 1. The Network Admin dashboard screen.
+Each of the options can be added on to using the hooks in the plugin.

 == Changelog ==